 - Applicants with a school-leaving qualification from an English-language secondary school;

 - Applicants who can demonstrate they completed their entire university education, or a large part thereof, in English.
 This fact must be made clear by the transcript, otherwise an informal but official letter from the university is required, in which it is stated that the relevant subjects were taught in English.

 FAQ 1.12 Do you accept old English language proficiency scores?

 English test score should not be more than 3 years old at the final admission's deadline at the Max Planck School of Cognition.
 That is, the test score is valid if taken after December 15, 2015 for a December 15, 2018 application deadline.

 FAQ 1.13 When do I need to apply?

-A complete application comprising all required documentation should be submitted at the same time (with the exception of GRE score confirmation).
+A complete application comprising all required documentation should be submitted at the same time.
 Incomplete applications or completed applications submitted after the deadline will not be considered.